 Tablexia is a modern educational application aiming to support the development of cognitive abilities.
 It is designed primarily for children with dyslexia in secondary schools.
 It should find its use in schools to supplement the standard teaching, as well as in pedagogical-psychological counseling offices and other counseling facilities for pupils with learning difficulties.

-Tablexia currently consists of eight games, each of which focuses on the training of one cognitive ability.
-In the individual games, the players train their working memory, auditory perception, spatial orientation, visual memory, attention, visual seriality, visual discrimination and auditory memory.
+Tablexia currently consists of ten games, each of which focuses on the training of one cognitive ability.
+In the individual games, the players train their working memory, auditory perception, spatial orientation, visual memory, attention, visual and auditory seriality, visual discrimination, auditory memory and verbal skills.
 The games are interconnected by attractive mystery theme and the application environment evokes the atmosphere of the 1930s.
 The player plays the role of a young detective who under the supervision of his older colleagues practices the skills required for this demanding profession.

 The Tablexia’s main difference from other programs and applications, which support cognitive development, is that it focuses on a very specific target group.
 The application is designed for children with dyslexia at secondary school.
 At primary school, children must learn a lot of skills they will need throughout life and are crucial for further learning.
 Children with dyslexia are therefore given most attention at this age.
 However, it happens that when children enter secondary school, they meet with much less understanding and support for their difficulty, even though these children need to practice their skills further.
 In addition, there are currently significantly fewer applications and possibilities for secondary school children to train their cognitive abilities in an appealing way.
 For this reason we have decided to aim our application at secondary school children.

 We based our games on the latest knowledge on dyslexia and the real problems of people with this difficulty.
 Because dyslexia manifests itself differently in each individual (different abilities and skills may be weakened, others may be strong enough, but the individual always faces difficulties in reading and writing), it was our goal to make each of the games focus on a specific area of cognitive abilities, although we took into account that this is a complex whole that cannot be ever completely split.
 As a result, individuals with dyslexia may focus only on those areas that present greatest difficulties to them, in accordance to their needs.
-Tablexia currently covers eight cognitive abilities and more are coming.
+Tablexia covers all ten identified cognitive areas.

 If we perform an activity that requires retrieving information and working with several different pieces of knowledge at the same time, we use our working memory.
 Pupils need this memory for example when calculating more complex mathematic problems from memory, writing a dictation, or taking notes during class.
 In The Robbers, the working memory is trained by the necessity to remember the principle by which the player will recognize the robber.
 It looks like this: “The robber comes after a man in a blue shirt and will be wearing green pants.”
 While watching a number of people entering the door, the player must apply this rule correctly and catch the robber accordingly.